I don’t mean to be dry, but if you’re a software developer you know you should be. Especially when it comes to duplicate code.

 As high code has been around longer than low code, we were among the few navigating the problem.
 There’s some work on duplicate code in model-driven engineering systems, such as Simulink models, but this is otherwise a relatively unexplored field.

-The problem of duplicate code first stood out in a conversation with the Architecture Dashboard team.
-The Architecture Dashboard is a tool that helps users programming with OutSystems to manage technical debt throughout the development lifecycle.
+The problem of duplicate code first stood out in a conversation with the Architecture Dashboard (now AI Mentor System) team.
+The AI Mentor Systems is a tool that helps users programming with OutSystems to manage technical debt throughout the development lifecycle.

 There were many debates about the kinds of logic and action flows repeatedly created by developers using the OutSystems platform.
 We began thinking of ways to explore them to help us evolve and guide the evolution of our programming language.